nicksales72/xor-perceptron/README.md

 # perceptron-c
-This is a multilayer perceptron built in the glorious C programming language made by the beautiful Dennis Ritchie.
+This is a multilayer perceptron designed for learning the XOR dataset built in the glorious C programming language made by the beautiful Dennis Ritchie.

 # What it does rn
 - Initializes a neural network with random weights and biases (mlp struct).